FileMaker Server / Cloud / WebDirect

 Thus, before you even purchase a machine to act as the hardware server for running FileMaker Server, you are already down $1,000 for buying a permanent "perpetual licensed" copy of the latest FileMaker Server directly from Apple/Claris (unless you want to continuously pay a subscription).
 To give you an idea of the costs involved, here are the prices given by Richard Carlton Consulting in San Francisco.
-Bear in mind,m the prices are in US dollars.
-Even if you go for a monthly subscription to reduce software costs over the short-term (and you can benefit from yearly updates as an incentive from Apple to choose this approach).
+Bear in mind that the prices shown are in US dollars.
+It is true that a monthly subscription will reduce software costs over the short-term (and you can benefit from yearly updates as an incentive from Apple to choose this approach).
 This may not seem too bad at first until you realise Apple also wants you to pay a "per user" fee.
-If the aim of the server is to be accessed by as any people as you can for a web site (the usual aim for a typical server on the internet), it isn't exactly the most cost-effective solution (5) for the average consumer.
-Only a sizeable businesses making reasonable profits may consider this option and only if there is a guaranteed profit from taking on this "bleed me financially dry" approach by Apple.
+If the aim of the server is to be accessed by as any people (which is the typical aim for any web site on the internet), it isn't exactly the most cost-effective solution (5) for the average consumer.
+Only a sizeable business making reasonable profits may consider this option and only if there is a guaranteed profit from taking on this "bleed me financially dry" approach by Apple.

 As a result of these potentially significant costs, Apple is repositioning Claris, Inc. in 2020 to focus more on enterprise solutions and away from individual and developer solutions as a way of achieving world domination in the big business server market.
 This means FileMaker databases should only be developed for medium and large business use.
 Well, that is how Apple is hoping to avoid the extra competition from FileMaker developers in producing CRMs and other apps that are better than Apple's own free apps in macOS, as well as to make bigger profits from selling FileMaker Server and Pro (the latter of which will soon be web-based only to ensure a continuous stream of revenue coming in for the company from subscriptions and licensing compliance).
 It is all part of the Apple strategy to keep people being "surprised" and hopefully later "delighted" by all these changes once they are hopefully accepted by the public.